armory/spinnaker-kustomize-patches/plugins/oss/pipeline-as-a-code/README.md

 ## Compatibility Across Spinnaker Versions

-If you're installing the Pipeline as a Code in an older version of Spinnaker then you will need to ensure compatibility of the plugin with Gate and Echo.
+If you're installing Pipeline as Code in an older version of Spinnaker then you will need to ensure compatibility of the plugin with Gate and Echo.
 Patches are provided for all supported Spinnaker versions by Armory.